Frequently Asked Questions about Window Film

-- Twisting Stress – from buildings or window frame sagging or settling.
+- Twisting Stress – from buildings or window frames sagging or settling.

-The first type, thermal stress, is the only one which film may affect.
-The use of window film will increase the thermal stress on sunlit glass; however, different types of glass have different solar absorption rates and will withstand different degrees of thermal stress.
+The first type, thermal stress, is the only one that film may affect.
+The use of window film will increase the thermal stress on the sunlit glass; however, different types of glass have different solar absorption rates and will withstand different degrees of thermal stress.

 Ask for details.